Air Force Waist-to-height Ratio Chart

 The Science Behind Waist-to-Height Ratio: Why it's a Valuable Metric

 The focus on waist circumference in WHtR stems from the fact that abdominal fat, specifically visceral fat (fat surrounding organs), poses a greater health risk than subcutaneous fat (fat beneath the skin).
-Visceral fat is metabolically active, meaning it releases hormones and other substances that can contribute to inflammation, insulin resistance, and cardiovascular disease.
+Because of that, visceral fat is metabolically active, meaning it releases hormones and other substances that can contribute to inflammation, insulin resistance, and cardiovascular disease.
 WHtR provides a simple and readily accessible method to estimate the level of abdominal fat, making it a valuable tool for population-level health screening.

 The simplicity of WHtR makes it particularly useful for large-scale screenings, such as those conducted within the military.
 It requires only two easily obtainable measurements, making data collection efficient and cost-effective.
-However, its simplicity also contributes to its limitations.
+On the flip side, its simplicity also contributes to its limitations.

 Limitations of Waist-to-Height Ratio